marifarwi/Soilpunk_joulethief/README.md

 - Secondly, cut the net in a rectangular shape 10x15cm.
 We are cutting a long regtangular shape because we want to roll it, obtaining more surface area.
 Fold the regtangle so the seze will be 5x15cm.
 By folding we creat two layers so it can hold the glue and coal well.

 - Then brush the glue on the net and make sure that you add enough glue and that it is brushed evently on the surface of the net.
 Cover the brushed net with the active coal powder and press it very well.
 After pressing add coal and press again.
-It is very important that the coal is covering whole surface without having any glue, since the glue is not conductive.
+It is very important that the coal is covering the whole surface.

 - After making sure that all the net is covered and pressed with coal, connect the net from one of the sides to an electric wire.
 At the end you can roll the rectangular and leave it to fully dry.